PagerDuty/incident-response-docs/docs/training/incident_commander.md

 When given information from a responder, you should clearly acknowledge that you have received and understood their message, so that the responder can be confident in moving on to other tasks.

 After an incident, you should communicate with other training Incident Commanders on any debrief actions you feel are necessary.

+!!!info "Clear is better than concise."
+    Remember that clear communication is better than concise communication.
+It can be tempting to try and abbreviate or rush speech in order to speed up the response.
+This can lead to confusion and misunderstandings which will ultimate increase the response time.
+Always favour clear communication, even if takes a little bit longer.

 ## Incident Call Procedures and Lingo
 The [Steps for Incident Commander](/during/during_an_incident.md) provide a detailed description of what you should be doing during an incident.